 By knowing the amount of work that will be required, you can plan your course load more systematically and realistically.

-In most UC Davis courses, the standard procedure prevails, so that a three-unit course meets for three hours a week, a four-unit course for four hours and so on.
+For most UC Davis courses, the standard procedure prevails, so that a 3 unit course meets for three hours a week, a 4 unit course meets for four hours, and so on.
 Courses that are an exception to this pattern may require additional class time or give more demanding assignments.
 If you have questions about the number of units assigned to a course, you should check the expanded course descriptions (available at your college, department, or on the Internet) or ask the instructor what is required in terms of outside reading, term papers, problem sets or field trips.
 These are not always spelled out completely in the General Catalog.